CivicaDigital/MongoRocks/README.md

 1. What is the most popular course?
 1. List all the courses by their school.
 1. That are the total points awarded for each school?
+1. Produce the same data again, but this time in a single document.